IBM/community-automation/ansible/roles/csi-cephfs-fyre/README.md

 csi-cephfs: csi cephfs on OCP
 =========

+This module will install
+- rook-cephfs from repository https://github.com/rook/rook.git master onto your fyre inf node.
+- Create 3 storageClass
+  - rook-cephfs - File store (RWX)
+  - rook-ceph-block - Ceph Block storage (RWO)
+  - csi-cephfs - For backward compatability to earlier version.
+This is the same a storageclass rook-cephfs.
+- Sets csi-cephfs as the default storageclass.

-This module will install csi-cephfs on fyre OCP+Beta clusters version 4.4.3 or later.
+Requirements master.
+It will also install eon fyre OCP+Beta clusters version 4.4.3 or later.

 Requirements
 ------------